facoleur/hackaTON/README.md

 # Canet - Telegram-Native Service Booking with TON Payments

-Canet is a Telegram Mini App that enables anyone to offer services through bofokable time slots and receive payments in TON, directly inside Telegram.
+Canet is a Telegram Mini App that enables anyone to offer services through bookable time slots and receive payments in TON, directly inside Telegram.

 ### Vision